leonelngande/leonelngande.github.io/about.md

 entries_layout: grid
 ---

-Hi, am Leonel, an Ailurophile (😸 🐈) and Angular Developer in Silicon Mountain, Buea.
+Hi, am Leonel, an ailurophile (😸 🐈) and Angular Developer in Silicon Mountain, Buea.

 When not building web applications and services for my clients, I put time into building and improving [Xamcademy](https://xamcademy.com), my attempt at helping students better revise for exams.